Sagira-Bot/Sagira-Bot/README.md

 /curated [ITEM NAME] will do the same as above but the logic is shifted to prioritize curated rolls for y2 items (and falls back on y1 items)

+/stats [ITEM NAME] will do the same as /rolls but print stats instead

+/compare-stats [ITEM-ONE] [ITEM-TWO] will take 2 items and compare their stats, printing the differences in an embed.

 # Workflow
 * BungieDriver -> Pulls Manifest DB Tables
 * ItemHandler -> Your Table handler.
 Will act as a service to parse item tables as needed.